TheoNorris/UK-Stand-Up/README.md

 ### content and media

-Most of the Rap history was taken from [wikipedia] (https://en.wikipedia.org/wiki/British_hip_hop#:~:text=The%20first%20UK%20record%20label,acts%20was%20founded%20in%201986.&text=Music%20of%20Life%20was%20swiftly,through%20in%20his%20vocal%20style.).
+Most of the Rap history was taken from [wikipedia](https://en.wikipedia.org/wiki/British_hip_hop#:~:text=The%20first%20UK%20record%20label,acts%20was%20founded%20in%201986.&text=Music%20of%20Life%20was%20swiftly,through%20in%20his%20vocal%20style.), besides small parts being written by me.
 The artists bio's are taken from the [last.fm API](https://www.last.fm/api/).
 While the artists photos, album covers, names and social links are taken from the [happi API](https://happi.dev/docs/music).

 ### Acknowledgements

-A thank you to Cormac, my tutor and Precious, my mentor for their continual help throughout the project.
+A thank you to [Cormac](https://github.com/armedcor), my tutor and [Precious](https://github.com/precious-ijege), my mentor for their continual help throughout the project.